 |Domestic Student Fees||International Student Fees|

-Additional costs for On-Screen Acting: Students should allow approx $150 for extra skills text books in Term 1 and up to $300 for Actors Agency.
-Portfolio Photographs in Term 4 as well as general course costs.
+Additional costs for On Screen Acting: Students should allow approx $150 for extra skills text books and up to $300 for Actors Agency & Portfolio Photographs as well as general course costs.

 Please view the general application requirements before applying.

 3. Aptitude (incl.
 1 essay question)